 Ultimately, as illustrated below on our Player Pathway Pyramid, when our players graduate from the Youth Academy (Light Green Stages) at U19 level or are ready for a greater challenge, they have the possibility of moving on to our Senior Teams (Dark Green Stages), where the gradual development continues.
 Our Second and Third Teams compete in the historic SFSFL, and our First Team competes in the USL League Two, the top U23 league in America.
 From there, we complete the Pyramid with Major League Soccer and our local San Jose Earthquakes.
 A staggering six First Team Glens have gone on to be selected in Major League Soccer's SuperDraft from 2019-21, with three in the first round.

-Visit sfglens.com/pathway for a full list of 37 Glens the past three years who have gone on from our Pathway Pyramid to either getting drafted in MLS, signing a pro contract, or playing in college.
+Check out the full list of Glens since 2019 who have gone on from our Pathway Pyramid to either getting drafted in MLS, signing a pro contract, or playing in college.